Copyright (c) 2007 THE THRASH METAL GUIDE

 XYSTER (UK)

-Evil, black-ish thrash akin to Bathory and early Onslaught; the similarities with Bathory are also in the vocal department, and more particularly in the ones Quorthon (R.I.P.) used on the two most thrashy Bathory releases later during the mid-90's ("Requiem" and "Octagon").
+Evil, black-ish thrash akin to Bathory and early Onslaught; the similarities with Bathory are also in the vocal department, and more particularly in the ones Quorthon (R.I.P.) used on the two most thrashy Bathory releases later during the mid-90's ("Requiem" & "Octagon").
 The music is quite brutal and fast, and delivers the goods most of the time.
 "Subnormal" is a nod to Slayer, and is arguably the best song on the album.

 In Good Faith...?
 Full-length, 1989